 However, when Pluto came along in 1930, it was arbitrarily associated with SCORPIO, breaking with the established pattern.
 Based on the natural mathematical design, the primary rulership of Pluto would belong to ARIES.
 In the clockwise house system, the association of Pluto with ARIES, instead of SCORPIO, is another area of difference with tradition-based astrology.

 From my nearly half a century of research & experience with these principles through the charts of family, friends, clients & students, it is very clear to me that these correlations are highly accurate and appropriate.
 I could never go back to using the old system!
+If you are interested in knowing how my path led to this particular system, I invite you to read the page on Why I Use the Clockwise House System.

 There are likely two more planets to be discovered in order to complete the pattern of twelve.
 Eris, a dwarf planet discovered in 2005 beyond Pluto, is possibly a candidate for the rulership of TAURUS.
 However, more research & observation needs to be done on Eris before its role in our solar system — and in the astrological pantheon — can be clarified.